heliomass/DynamicCVS/README.md

 Dynamic CVS can also show you the current branch name without needing to contact the server based on local information that CVS stores.

 ## Outstanding Items
-Amplified CVS is a work in progress.
+Dynamic CVS is a work in progress.
 Below is a list of to-do items which are needed to improve the experience.

 - Depending on the number of files in the directory, the hash can take a moment to calculate resulting in a perceivable delay to your prompt when in a CVS directory.
 - Configurable symbols from the environment (eg: an alternative to "✗" for uncommitted files)
 - Ignore CVS tags within files (eg: `$Id$` and `$Header$`) since these can change without the file needing to be recommitted.
 - Running `cvs update` should set up all subdirectories for Dynamic CVS.
 Currently if you jump into a sub-directory, you may need to run `cvs update` manually to get the latest info.
 - Enable a pipe for the `cvs update` hook.
 Currently there's no screen output to stdout until the cvs command has completed, which doesn't make for a great user experience.
-- When running a CVS command as a dry run (ie: `cvs -n ...`) we shouldn't update any of Amplified CVS' info.
+- When running a CVS command as a dry run (ie: `cvs -n ...`) we shouldn't update any of Dynamic CVS' info.
 - If you commit only some changes files, Dynamic CVS doesn't handle this situation particularly gracefully.
 - Checking out a repository should initialise Dynamic CVS.